graphery/grapper-doc/src/guide/starter/resume.md

 ## **Basic Structure of a `grapper-view` Component**

-A `grapper-view` component is the building block of GRAPHANE and acts as a container for all elements.
+A `grapper-view` component is the building block of GRAPPER and acts as a container for all elements.
 It allows the use of directives, properties, and event bindings to manage and manipulate SVG elements dynamically.